AjayrajSingh/topaz/bin/userpicker_device_shell/README.md

 This directory contains an example implementation of device shell written in Flutter that can be used to choose from a list of users to login.

-This is started by device_runner unless overidden from command line.
+This is started by basemgr unless overidden from command line.